TylorS/typed/readme.md

   E.map(({ count }) => renderCount(count)),
 )

-// Creates a Stream the samples your Component everytime there is a RefUpdated or RefDeleted event
+// Creates a ReaderStream the samples your Component everytime there is a Reference that has been
+// updated or deleted
-// in the given Ref.Refs environment it is being run within. const stream: RS.ReaderStream<Ref.Refs & S.SchedulerEnv, A> = H.withHooks(Component)
+const stream: RS.ReaderStream<Ref.Refs & S.SchedulerEnv, A> = H.withHooks(Component)

 ```